Townes Van Zandt: Early musical career

 In 1965, Van Zandt began playing regular shows at the Jester Lounge in Houston for $10 per night.
 After the Jester closed, he began to regularly perform (and occasionally live) at Sand Mountain Coffee House.
 In these Houston clubs, he met fellow musicians Lightnin' Hopkins, Guy Clark, Jerry Jeff Walker, and Doc Watson.
 His repertoire consisted mostly of covers of songs written by Hopkins, Bob Dylan, and others, as well as original novelty songs like "Fraternity Blues."
 In 1966, Harris Van Zandt had encouraged his son to stop playing covers and write his own songs.

-At one point around 1967, Van Zandt was roommates with 13th Floor Elevators singer Roky Erickson.
-Erickson insisted that he join the Elevators on bass, even though he was a guitarist who had never played bass before.
-He auditioned for Erickson's bandmate Tommy Hall, but Hall rejected him.
+At one point around 1968, Van Zandt was roommates with 13th Floor Elevators singer Roky Erickson.
+Erickson suggested that he audition as the Elevators' new bassist, even though he was a guitarist who had never played bass before.
+When Tommy Hall found out he never played bass, he kicked him out of the audition.

 In 1968, Van Zandt met songwriter Mickey Newbury in a Houston coffee shop.
 Newbury persuaded Van Zandt to go to Nashville, Tennessee, where he was introduced by Newbury to the man who became his longtime producer, "Cowboy" Jack Clement.

-Van Zandt cited Lightnin' Hopkins, Bob Dylan and Hank Williams and such varied artists as Muddy Waters, The Rolling Stones, Blind Willie McTell, Tchaikovsky, and Jefferson Airplane as having had a major impact on his music.
+Van Zandt cited Lightnin' Hopkins, Bob Dylan, and Hank Williams and such varied artists as Muddy Waters, The Rolling Stones, Blind Willie McTell, Tchaikovsky, and Jefferson Airplane as having had a major impact on his music.